-We strongly recommend that incoming first-year students wait to complete their Tuberculosis (TB) test until after August 19, 2021, as the test is only valid for one year in-length and must be valid until August 19, 2022.
+We strongly recommend that incoming first-year students wait to complete their Tuberculosis (TB) test until after August 20, 2022, as the test is only valid for one year in-length and must be valid throughout EPE rotations.

 b.
-Measles, Mumps, Rubella, Varicella
+Measles, Mumps, Rubella, Varicella:

 Proof of 2 vaccinations with documented date or positive titre results for antibodies is required.
+Past chicken pox infection is not sufficient proof of Varicella antibodies.

 c.
-Diphtheria/Tetanus/Acellular Pertussis
+Diphtheria/Tetanus/Acellular Pertussis: